BCC responds to latest HMRC furlough statistics

 An update on COVID-19 cases in Surrey

-Data is showing some rises in COVID-19 case numbers in areas of Surrey and residents should remain vigilant to slow any spread of the virus.
-As part of the Local Outbreak Control Plan for Surrey we made a commitment to
+Monday 5th October 2020 Data is showing an increase in COVID-19 case numbers in some areas of Surrey and residents should remain vigilant to slow any spread of the virus.
+As part of the Local Outbreak Control Plan for Surrey we

 READ MORE